thaonguyen217/farm_molecular_representation/README.md

 - `tokenizer_path`: Path to the FM-enhanced SMILES tokenizer.
 - `pretrained_model_path`: Path to the pretrained BERT model (optional).
 - `output_dir`: Directory to save the output model and tokenizer.

+## Acknowledgments
+This research is based upon work supported by the Molecule Maker Lab Institute: an AI research institute program supported by NSF under award *No. 2019897*.